yum install vsftpd ftp -y

 $ ftp 192.168.1.101 Connected to 192.168.1.101.
 220 Welcome to UNIXMEN FTP service.
 Name (192.168.1.101:sk): sk 331 Please specify the password.
 Password: 230 Login successful.
 Remote system type is UNIX.
 Using binary mode to transfer files. ftp>

 Working from command-line mode might be little bit annoying to newbies.
 So let us install a graphical FTP client called Filezilla to get things done quite easier:

-sk@sk:~$ sudo apt-get install filezilla
+$ sudo apt-get install filezilla

 Open Filezilla client from your client system “Dash” or “Menu”.
 Enter the FTP server hostname or IP Address, username, password and port number.
 Click “Quickconnect” to login.

-Probably you will get an error like in the above screenshot:
+Probably you will get the following error.